wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

     *   (d) the work is carried out in a competent and safe manner.

-    (4) A notice published under this section is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][245] but is not a regulation for the purposes of the [Acts and Regulations Publication Act 1989][246].
+    (4) A notice published under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][245] and must be presented to the House of Representatives under [section 41][246] of that Act.

+    Section 12(4): replaced, on 5 August 2013, by [section 77(3)][247] of the Legislation Act 2012 (2012 No 119).

 ##### 13 Exemption for trainees